“Political Representation in Democratic Systems”

 - Who are the actors representing?
 Who are the actors represented?
 How can they be identified?

 - What influences the success or failure of practices of representation, e.g., at mobilizing (new) constituencies, at making issues and interests salient, at framing debates?
 What legal and institutional mechanisms enable the emergence or sanction of democratic representative actors?
 How do practices of representation differ in democratic and in non-democratic contexts?

 - Against what normative criteria should we evaluate instances of representation and representative actors?
 How should we understand demands for congruence or responsiveness on the part of citizens in relation to good representation?
 And what institutional arrangements can help realizing democratic representation?

 These and other questions will be at the center of the Research Workshop “Political Representation in Democratic Systems.”
 This workshop aims at bringing together researchers from different disciplines (including, but not limited to, political science and political theory, law, philosophy, history, and sociology) in academic discussions about issues related to political representation.
 The workshop will offer junior researchers (PhDs and Postdocs) the opportunity to present their working papers or project proposals and to gain feedback from all participants as well as from advanced scholars based in Switzerland (Prof. Tarik Abou-Chadi, Dr. Sara Amighetti, Dr. Jennifer Page, Prof. Marco Steenbergen).
 It will also include a public keynote lecture on “Recursive Representation” by Prof. Jane Mansbridge (Adams Professor of Political Leadership and Democratic Values, Harvard Kennedy School).

-Funding by the UZH Graduate Campus via a GRC Short Grant is gratefully acknowledged.
+Funding by the UZH Graduate Campus via a GRC Short Grant and by the peer-group of the Department of Political Science poliTics is gratefully acknowledged.